 The good news is that if you are a beginner to strength training or any kind of programming, you will see beginner gains.
 Beginner gains happen because your nervous system rapidly learns to recruit muscles efficiently while your body responds to a new training stimulus.
 As you continue training, muscle growth requires greater volume, intensity, and precise programming.
 In other words, the closer you get to your genetic potential, the harder it becomes to keep making gains.

 That’s why it’s important to set SMART (specific, measurable, achievable, relevant, and time-bound) fitness goals that focus on your health and strength rather than just aesthetics.
 Fitness is a lifelong journey built on a solid foundation of consistent habits.
-There’s no secret to seeing results, it simply takes consistency over time.
+There’s no secret to seeing results, it simply takes consistency and time.

 How to Choose a Workout Program You’ll Stick With